About journal

 • self-plagiarism: authors must indicate that their work is being published for the first time.
 If elements of the manuscript were previously published in another article, then the authors are required to refer to the earlier work.
 Indicate what is the significant difference between the new work and the previous one and at the same time identify its connection with the research results and conclusions presented in the previous work.
 Verbatim copying of one's own work and paraphrasing is unacceptable.

-The peer-reviewed medical scientific and practical journal “Bulletin of KazNMU” was founded in 2007.
+The peer-reviewed medical scientific and practical journal “Vestnik KazNMU” was founded in 2007.

 The journal is registered with the Ministry of Investment and Development of the Republic of Kazakhstan, Committee of Communications, Informatization and Information (Certificate No. 7672-Ж).